 The 3 steps to eviction

-Landlords do not have to prove any reasons to obtain a possession order against an occupier with basic protection.
+A landlord does not have to prove any reason (or ‘ground’) to obtain a possession order against an occupier with basic protection.

 If you are a periodic occupier your landlord must give you a written notice before you can be evicted.
 They don’t have to give a reason.
 The notice must: